 Ken Fucik – Program Support

 Ken’s experience in the environmental industry dates back to 1972 and has taken him around the world.
-He has worked in on- and off-shore habitats throughout the U.S. and South America, Asia, Africa, and the Middle East.
+He has worked in on- and off-shore habitats throughout the North and South America, Asia, Africa, and the Middle East.
 Ken specializes in problem solving on technical and regulatory issues and has management experience with HSE teams from diverse cultures and a wide array of technical backgrounds.